57 Delicious Christmas Party Foods Everyone Comes Back For in 2025

 38. Grinch Fruit Sticks

 What holiday-happy kid wouldn’t love finding adorable Grinch fruit sticks among their Christmas party food selections?
-Spear a green grape, a banana slice, a de-topped strawberry, and a mini-marshmallow on a toothpick for hors d’oeuvre that bear a striking resemblance to the Mean One’s grouchy green face and bright red Santa hat!
+Spear a green grape, a banana slice, a de-topped strawberry, and a mini-marshmallow on a toothpick for a hors d’oeuvre that bears a striking resemblance to the Mean One’s grouchy green face and bright red Santa hat.

 Everyone’s favorite sandwich cookie gets a smooth chocolate coating in this kid-approved Christmas party food idea.
 Let your little bakers help add the fudgy shell and sprinkle fun décor on top.